XinRC/CS-1134/lecture4/README.md

 Overall, all the functions above are ways to **optimze** the program.

 ## Runtime:
 Runtime is very important in Computer Science.
 To figure out the runtime for the program, a function is used to determine its runtime.
+The jist of Big Theta is that it is usually refered to as the average runtime.
+Focusing more on it will showcase two other types of notations that will be discussed later, `Big O` and `Big Ω`

 ```python
 For T(n), where T(n) stands for runtime.
 T represents speed while (n)